alrocb/Amplifying-Voices-Advanced-Machine-Learning/README.md

 | Multilingual-Pretrained| 0.10            | 0.9768                | 0.9725                 |

 ### **Qualitative Results**
-See example transcriptions in the [`examples/`](examples/) folder.
+See example transcriptions in the inference notebook.

 ### **Grad-CAM Visualizations**
 Grad-CAM heatmaps illustrate how the model focuses on specific audio segments during transcription.
-View examples in the [`visualizations/`](visualizations/) folder.
+View examples in the explainability notebook.

 ---